Speed Training for Athletes

-I think if you were to ask how many coaches and trainers throughout the country find it beneficial to integrate “Top Speed” work into their training on a regular basis with all of their athletes, the answer would be very few.
-I can see why most would neglect this approach since it’s not always specific, but I think there are several reasons for why top speed training for athletes would help complement a total athletic training program, and develop other common qualities as well.
+If you were to ask how many coaches and trainers throughout the country find it beneficial to integrate “Top Speed” work into their training on a regular basis with all of their athletes, I think the answer would be very few.
+I can see why most would neglect this approach since it’s not always specific.
+There are several reasons for why top speed training for athletes would help complement a total athletic training program, and develop other common qualities as well.
 Below I’m going to discuss a few reasons why I think you should implement this type of training with all of your athletes regardless of their sport.

 #1: Top Speed –> Acceleration –> First Step Continuum

-Jimson Lee over at speedendurance.com shared a 100 meter split analysis a few years back that really made me realize just how important it was to have great top speed even if your sport is primarily reliant on maximal power and acceleration capacity across short distances (10-20 yards).
+Jimson Lee over at speedendurance.com shared a 100 meter split analysis a few years back.
+It really made me realize just how important it was to have great top speed even if your sport is primarily reliant on maximal power and acceleration capacity across short distances (10-20 yards).
 Here is the table below.

-What you will notice in this chart is that each of these elite sprinters 10, 20, and 40 meter splits are insanely fast when you consider all of the variables.
+You will notice in this chart that each of these elite sprinters 10, 20, and 40 meter splits are insanely fast considering all of the variables.
 For example, Bolt who we all know is not the strongest starter, still yields a 2.87 second 20 meter split!
 If he were timed utilizing a combine approach (half electronic) and measured in yards it would be even more impressive.

 What’s important to understand here is that having great top speed requires that you be able to create an explosive first step and accelerate rapidly, and it builds each of these skills as a natural by-product of this style of training.
-I like to call it the “Top Down Relationship.”
-If you analyze the 10 and 20 yard splits from any of the elite combine performers who recorded a blazing 40 yard dash, you will immediately realize all three work together to elicit a better overall split.
+I like to call it the “Top Down Relationship”.
+Analyze the 10 and 20 yard splits from any elite combine performer who recorded a blazing 40 yard dash.
+You will immediately realize all three work together to elicit a better overall split.
 Anecdotally, I’ve also noticed my fastest athletes over the years generally dominated every phase of a sprint or speed based activity, not just one.